 The service provides referrals to Vermont attorneys who provide an initial 30-minute consultation for no more than $25.

-This is an agreement between a lawyer and client that the lawyer will provide specific services for a predetermined fee.
+This is an agreement between a lawyer and client that the lawyer will provide specific services for an agreed-upon fee.
 You may be comfortable handling some parts of your case, but would like the help of a lawyer for other tasks.
-For example, you could hire the lawyer to provide one or more of these tasks:
+For example, you could hire the lawyer to provide one or more of these services:

 • give you legal advice